NBA Rookie Of The Year Betting Odds 2022

 He played in 27 games, averaging a 20 piece, along with 6.2 rebounds and 3.5 assists.
 Not only that, but Cunningham is a big guard standing at 6 feet 8 inches tall.
 A prolific shooter who made 43.8% of his field goals, including 40% from three.

-If he manages to translate his game into an effective shooter in the NBA, giving his size, he can be a mismatch.
+If he manages to translate his game into an effective shooter in the NBA, given his size, he can be a mismatch.

 Jalen Green – The third player of Filipino heritage to get into the NBA comes with a lot of promise.
 He is a special product.
 He is coming as a pioneer of the NBA G League Ignite pathway program.